Prostatitis Diet: How Nutrition Affects Chronic Prostatitis

 - Spicy Foods: Spicy foods contain capsaicin, which can increase rectal sensitivity in men with irritable bowel syndrome.
 This can exacerbate prostatitis symptoms, so it is best to avoid spicy foods.

 - High sodium foods: High sodium intake may increase urinary tract symptoms that are linked with prostate disease.
 It is best to limit your intake of salty foods and choose low-sodium alternatives instead.

 - Gluten: Gluten is a common food intolerance that can cause inflammation.
 A gluten-free diet may help to relieve prostatitis symptoms, so consider eliminating gluten-containing foods like wheat, barley, and rye.

+We aren’t just one of Austin’s best urologists, we also have a great nutrition team!
 If you are experiencing prostatitis symptoms and are looking for an Austin nutritionist who can guide you towards better health, look no further.
 Our urology practice focuses on preventative intervention and we always prefer a natural solution.
 Get in touch today.

 Virtual Visits Available

 We offer both in-clinic and remote telemedicine consultations worldwide.